 As long-term investors, our focus is on company specifics.
 We look for enduring businesses that can execute through good times and bad.
 An enduring business has fundamental catalysts to support the ability of a company we own to continue to compound cash flows, reinvest in the business, generate positive returns above company costs, and return cash to shareholders.
-We are not investing based on expected changes in inflation, calls in the direction of interest rates, or other unsustainable, difficult-to-predict metrics.
+We are not investing based on expected changes in inflation, calls on the direction of interest rates, or other unsustainable, difficult-to-predict metrics.
 We are investing in high-quality businesses with sustainable competitive advantages and the ability to evolve and capitalize on positive industry change.

 We pay close attention to micro trends.
 Artificial intelligence is the obvious current example, but there are many others.
 Large-cap technology stocks are also benefiting from the secular growth in cloud infrastructure spending, and there are only a few companies in the world with the scale and sophistication to satisfy the demand.
-Argent Large Cap Growth holdings Amazon, Google and Microsoft are the workhorses in this area.
+Argent Large Cap holdings Amazon, Google and Microsoft are the workhorses in this area.

-Cybersecurity is a global issue and part of the critical IT spending currently unaffected by the economic slowdown.
-Argent Large Cap Growth holding Fortinet Inc. is winning share and sustaining peer-leading growth rates.
+Cybersecurity is another global issue and part of the critical IT spending that is currently unaffected by the economic slowdown.
+Argent Large Cap's holding Fortinet is winning share and delivering peer-leading growth rates in IT security.

 Electrification, digitalization, infrastructure spending and re-shoring, particularly the resurrection of the semiconductor manufacturing industry in the United States, are drivers in the industrial space.
-Equipment rental company United Rentals Inc. and electrical equipment company Ametek Inc. held in the large-cap growth portfolio, are benefiting from these long-term trends.
+Equipment rental company United Rentals and electrical equipment company Ametek, held in the large-cap portfolio, are benefiting from these long-term trends.

 In the United States, there are currently not enough homes available to satisfy the demand.
 The prospect of losing a 3% mortgage to buy a new home with a 7% mortgage is incentivizing homeowners to stay put and improve their current dwelling rather than move.
 Working at home requires additional or remodeled space.
-Homebuilder D.R.
-Horton, home improvement retailer Home Depot Inc. and software services provider Fair Isaac Corp. benefit from both of those trends.
+Both of those trends benefit large-cap homebuilder D.R.
+Horton and home improvement retailer Home Depot.